 - Understanding Related Terms

-A useful way to visualize the distinction between conductors (metal), insulators and semiconductors is to plot out their energies for electrons within the material.
+A useful way to visualise the distinction between conductors (metal), insulators and semiconductors is to plot out their energies for electrons within the material.
 Rather than having distinct energies, as within the case of free atoms, the energy states which are available form bands.

-With such a small gap, the presence of a less proportion of a doping material can increase conduction dramatically.
+With such a small gap, the presence of a less proportion of doping material can increase conduction dramatically.
 A vital parameter inside the band theory is that of the Fermi level, the highest of the accessible electron energy levels at lower temperatures.
 The position of the Fermi level in relevance to the conductivity band might be important to place confidence in crucial electrical properties.

-What is a Conduction Band?
+What Is the Conduction Band?

 Also Read: Basic Logic Gates